An integrated EOS, pore-crush, strength and damage model framework for near-field ground-shock: Numerical implementation and algorithms

 \subsection{Algorithm}

 The consistency between the EOS and return mapping equations under compactive plastic yield is facilitated by identifying a 2-step or ``split'' strain increment for the iterative return mapping solution, where the volumetric part is associated with previous step and the deviatoric part with the current.
 The split increment in strain is identified, \beq \Delta \bs{\varepsilon}_{\textrm{split}} := \Delta \bs{\varepsilon}'_{(n+1)} + \Delta {e}_{v,(n)}\bs{1}/3. \eeq We will drop the ``split'' subscript for brevity going forward, since all subsequent incremental equations assume this time-split definition given in Eq.~\eqref{eq:split}.
 This split is associated with the procedure for computing the shock-induced temperature and pressure, where the density and internal energy at the beginning of the increment ($t_{(n)}$) is used to update temperature and in turn pressure (see Algorithm Box~\ref{box:1}).
+In essence, it follows from the choice to calculate the EOS based upon the (liquid-solid) density at the start of the time increment and update it and the total density at the end of the increment based upon the partition of elastic and plastic volume strains solved for in the return mapping equations (Algorithm Boxes~\ref{box:1}-\ref{box:Yp}).

 Consistency between the EOS and the return mapping equations is achieved by updating the solid-liquid phase density with the converged pressure and current temperature.
-The temperature is fixed over the increment (being computed from previous converged solid-liquid density and specific internal energy), and the adiabatic bulk modulus is used within the iterative (Newton-Raphson) iteration (Algorithm Box \ref{box:nr}), $K_{nr} := \partial_{\rho^{s+l}} p |_T$ when pores crush over an increment.
-Either the shear modulus or Poisson's ratio can be held constant in the algorithm (and one must be), and is computed accordingly.
+The temperature is fixed over the increment (being computed from previous converged solid-liquid density and specific internal energy), and the adiabatic bulk modulus is used within the iterative (Newton-Raphson) iteration (Algorithm Box \ref{box:nr}), $K_{nr} := \partial_{\rho^{s+l}} p |_T$, when pores crush over an increment.
+Either the shear modulus or Poisson's ratio can be held constant in the algorithm (and one must be), and the other is computed according to Hooke's law.

 Evaluation of the stress state locus is performed to evaluate if yielding is on the dilative (Yp-surface) or compactive (MCC-surface) side of critical state (or at critical state).
 The model does not include dilation nor damage when yielding on the ``dilative'' side, for which case a (non-iterative) radial return algorithm is utilized (Algorithm Box \ref{box:Yp}) to return to the Yp surface on the deviatoric plane.
 For the compactive side, a Newton-Raphson procedure is used to solve for the plastic multiplier and return-mapping of the stress given a trial elastic increment.
 The evolution equations are thus identified from Eq.~\eqref{eq:evols} with respect to $\mathcal{F}_{MCC}$ to be,